Skip to main content

 Divide

-There are many use cases for division formulas, such as:
+There are many use cases for division formulas.

 Calculating efficiency: